rngShard/tuk.mas.traffic-simulation-rti/backend/readme.md

 ```
 python simulation.py
 ```
-The simulation has to be stopped with strg + c.
+The simulation has to be stopped with a KeyboardInterrupt (strg + c) when the simulation is over.